 Recently, I was lucky to capture one of these sessions in a joint educational webinar and interview with channel learning expert Brett Strauss, Founder and President of Media Defined, the maker of NetExam LMS.

 98% of Media Defined customers use NetExam to build and improve their global channel and partner networks.
 This includes companies like Dell, Oracle, Honeywell, AT&T, Saver and Stanley.

 It only takes a few minutes with Brett to understand why world-class organizations trust NetExam to support their partner learning initiatives.
 With 20 years of channel solutions experience, Brett is not just any LMS technologist.
 He is a partner development expert who actively works with channel organizations to drive meaningful business results.

 To give you a taste of our discussion and a great example of LMS specialization, I’ve shared some Q&A highlights below.
-For more detail on the ins and the outs of a channel LMS, I invite you to replay the full 1-hour webinar.
+For more detail on the ins and the outs of a channel LMS, I invite you to join our member-based resource site, the Talented Learning Center to replay the full 1-hour webinar.